fenner/probe-clarification/probe-clarification.md

 The ICMP Extended Echo Request contains an ICMP Extension Structure and the ICMP Extension Structure contains an Interface Identification Object.
 The Interface Identification Object identifies the probed interface.
-The probed interface can reside on the proxy node or it can be directly connected to the proxy node.
+The probed interface can reside on or directly connect to the proxy node.

 When the proxy interface receives the ICMP Extended Echo Request, the proxy node executes access control procedures.
-If access is granted, the proxy node determines the status of the probed interface and returns an ICMP Extended Echo Reply Message.
+If access is granted, the proxy node determines the status of the probed interface and returns an ICMP Extended Echo Reply message.
 The ICMP Extended Echo Reply indicates the status of the probed interface.

 If the probed interface resides on the proxy node, PROBE determines the status of the probed interface as it would determine its [oper-status](#RFC7223).
-If oper-status is equal to up (1),
+If oper-status is equal to 'up' (1),
 PROBE reports that the probed interface is active.
 Otherwise, PROBE reports that the probed interface is inactive.

-If the probed interface resides on a node that is directly connected to the probed node, and the probed interface appears in the [IPv4 Address Resolution Protocol (ARP) table](#RFC0826) or [IPv6 Neighbor Cache](#RFC4861), PROBE reports interface reachability.
+If the probed interface resides on a node that is directly connected to the proxy node, and the probed interface appears in the [IPv4 Address Resolution Protocol (ARP) table](#RFC0826) or [IPv6 Neighbor Cache](#RFC4861), PROBE reports interface reachability.
 Otherwise, PROBE reports that the table entry